 Where to stay: There are many places to stay in Tijuana.
 There is a wide range of hotels, from budget to luxury.
 For a luxury hotel that won’t break the bank, I recommend the K Tower Boutique Hotel By Lucerna which is currently the #1 hotel on Tripadvisor.
 For a mid-level hotel, I suggest the Tijuana Marriott Hotel.
 Finally, for a budget hotel, try the Hotel Real del Rio Tijuana.
 You can also check HotelsCombined for the best Tijuana Hotel Rates.

 What to pack: Average temperatures in Tijuana vary somewhat.
 For women, shorts aren’t commonly worn in Mexico but are nice to have at the beach.
 I’d recommend bringing a skirt and a pair of athletic shorts (for outdoors activities or as a beach cover-up).
 A maxi skirt will do, since you can wear it in cool weather, you can also tie a knot in it to turn it into a midi or mini skirt in warm weather.
-For men, a couple of shorts and T-shirts should be enough.
-In addition to that, bring one pair of sneakers either trail runners for hikes or something like Toms for walking around cities.

 Tijuana Trip Essentials

-6 Indispensable Items to Pack for a Tijuana Vacation
+Items for a Trip to Tijuana

 - Get the Mexico for Tourist: See the Best Attractions, Save Money & Have Fun Top 10 Places to Visit.